 Skip to main content

-From private to fully public — one setting.
+From private to publicly discoverable — one setting.
 Every Virtual API can be exposed as an AI agent endpoint via the Model Context Protocol (MCP).
 The Visibility setting controls who can discover your agent, whether authentication is required, and whether it appears in the DataHarbor catalog.

 Visibility levels